polyphony-chat/docs/docs/Protocol Specifications/core.md

     However, it can be mitigated a bit by making it more difficult for malicious home servers to do something like this without the actor noticing.

-Polyproto servers need to inform users of new sessions.
+polyproto servers need to inform users of new sessions.
 This visibility hampers malicious home servers, but does not solve the issue of them being able to create federation tokens for servers the actor does not connect to.
 This is because, naturally, users cannot receive notifications without a connection.
 Clients re-establishing server connections must be updated on any new sessions